-You cannot perform the qualitative analysis practical without having completed Qual I, III and IV.
-If you miss one of the qualitative analysis labs there is a schedule for one make-up.
-A missed qualitative analysis lab must be made up in sequence, and within one week of the absence.
-Normal deadlines will apply for completing Qual online homework assignments.
+You cannot perform the qualitative analysis practical without having completed all prior required qualitative analysis labs.
+Therefore, if you miss one of the qualitative analysis labs, there is a schedule for one make-up.
+Any missed qualitative analysis labs must be made up in sequence, and within one week of the absence.